 If you buy your flowers at the store, ensure they are fresh by asking the produce manager when they were received.
 It's best to buy blossoms stored in clamshell containers as they are very fragile.
 Clamshells keep them from smashing and bruising each other in transit.
 Look for blossoms with green, moist stems and bright orange, wilt-free flowers.

 Storing Zucchini Blossoms

 Since zucchini blossoms spoil quickly, they are best used within the same day of picking or purchasing (making your own garden the best source).
 Plan a special weekend meal and hit your farmer's market first thing that day to ensure freshness.
 If you need to store them, wrap them loosely in a plastic bag or keep them in their clamshell to chill in the fridge.
-Be sure to place them in a spot where other produce won't crush them.
+Be sure to place them in a spot where other products won't crush them.

 Cooking With Zucchini Blossoms

 Zucchini blossoms have a delicate squash flavor and a soft, velvety texture.
 Eaten raw in salads they maintain their texture, similar to other edible flowers, whereas cooking tenderizes them very quickly.
-In traditional Italian cuisine, zucchini blossoms are stuffed with a mixture of ricotta cheese, Parmesan cheese and herbs and then dipped in a light batter and pan fried in oil.
+In traditional Italian cuisine, zucchini blossoms are stuffed with a mixture of ricotta cheese, Parmesan cheese, and herbs and then dipped in a light batter and pan fried in oil.
 Zucchini blossoms' delicate flavor also pairs well with fresh cheese plates, on top of pizza and in egg dishes like a summer frittata.